Serving Every Symbol: All-Symbol PIR and Batch Codes: The Length of ASP and ASB Codes

 \subsection{The Case $t=4$}

 Recall that $B(k,4,2) = P(k,4,2) = P(k,3,2) + 1$, as stated in Lemma~\ref{lem:B=P=k+r_For_t=4}.
 By extending the techniques used there to the all-symbol case, together with the results from Section~\ref{subsec:t3}, we provide bounds for $ASP(k,4,q)$ and $ASB(k,4,q)$.
-Notably, our proof generalizes the previously mentioned binary results to arbitrary $q$ (see Corollary~\ref{COR:BatchFor_k=4_general_q}) and yields exact values for $q=2^e$ and certain values of $k$ (see Proposition \ref{prop:t=4_q=2}).
-The main result of this section is the following theorem.
+Notably, our proof generalizes the previously mentioned binary results to arbitrary $q$ (see Corollary~\ref{COR:BatchFor_k=4_general_q}) and yields exact values for even $q$ and certain values of $k$ (see Proposition \ref{prop:t=4_q=2}).